Bartlesville Radio » News » Dewey Christmas Parade is Saturday at 5:30pm

 Join KWON AM1400/FM 93.3-95.1 and KWONTV.com for the Dewey Christmas Parade Satuday, December 10, at 5:30pm.

-Parade coverage is sponsored by LPL Panting, Regent Bank, Doenges Family of Autos, Kris Rainwater Farmers Insurance, Heavenly Touch Cleaning Service, Sippin' Sweet, Arvest Bank, Bartnet IP, Popkess Pharmacy, Paul's Wrecker Service, Sabore's Mexican Cuisine, Stump Funeral Home and Crematory, Madden Auto, Farris Heat and Air, Medicalodgesof Dewey and Mimi's Antiques.
+Parade coverage is sponsored by LPL Painting, Regent Bank, Doenges Family of Autos, Kris Rainwater Farmers Insurance, A Heavenly Touch Cleaning Service, Sippin' Sweet, Arvest Bank, Bartnet IP, Popkess Pharmacy, Paul's Wrecker Service, Sabore's Mexican Cuisine, Stumpff Funeral Home and Crematory, Madden Auto, Farris Heat and Air, Medicalodges of Dewey and Mimi's Antiques.

 « Back to News